 The government-wide Statement of Net Position presents the financial condition of the governmental and business-type activities of the City at year end.
 The statement is presented on a consolidated basis and is reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The City's net position is reported in three parts-invested in capital assets, net of related debt; restricted net position; and unrestricted net position.
+The City's net position is reported in three parts-net investment in capital assets; restricted net position; and unrestricted net position.
 The City first utilizes restricted resources to finance qualifying activities.